The Difference Between A Hurricane, Typhoon, And Cyclone

 The Dangers Of A Monsoon

 That does not mean a monsoon does not come without its dangers, though.
-Some of these dangers are a direct consequence of a monsoon, but some are more hidden indirect dangers.
-It can be roughly be divided into three categories.
+Some of these dangers are a direct consequence of a monsoon, but some are more hidden, indirect dangers.
+It can be roughly divided into three categories.

 1) Heavy Rains And Flash Flooding

-The cloud systems that build up over land when a monsoon forms usually carry a vast amount of moisture.
-It usually results in heavy sustained rains.
+The cloud systems that build up over land when a monsoon forms carry a vast amount of moisture.
+It usually results in heavy, sustained rains.

-Often though, a very large downpour results in a sudden buildup of water, which causes flash flooding throughout the region.
-Many lives are lost due to drowning or the collapse of structures due to weakening by floodwaters.
+Often, though, a very large downpour results in a sudden buildup of water, which causes flash flooding throughout the region.
+Many lives are lost due to drowning or the collapse of structures weakened by floodwaters.

 What makes flash floods so dangerous is that they don’t just occur rapidly and without warning, but the buildup of water levels also happens very quickly.
 It leaves people very little time to respond, and the quick-rising water often traps victims.